matteotagliatti/dotfiles/README.md

 ## Install

-Use [Stow](https://www.gnu.org/software/stow/manual/) to do the symilink.
+Use [Stow](https://www.gnu.org/software/stow/manual/) to do the symlink.

 ```bash
 sudo apt install stow